jan-vanroozendaal/MaStat-Thesis-InteractionNetworks/README.md

 * For each threshold level, 3 cases: full synergy, full redundancy or full zero-interaction.
     + 7 * 12 * 3 = 252 unique scenarios

 The folder `Visualization` uses combined results from those 252 workspaces to create a bigger, single workspace per visualization topic.
+It mainly contains scripts to reproduce the visualizations shown for the main results in the dissertation, along with extra, rejected visualization approaches.